bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/interplanetary-transfer-phasing.md

 ## Phase Angle at Arrival

-{numref}`fig:interplanetary-initial-phase-angle` can also be used to determine the phase angle at arrival, $\gamma_2$.
-Similar to Eq. {eq}`eq:interplanetary-initial-true-anomaly`, we can write the final phase angle in terms of the true anomalies of the planets:
+@fig:interplanetary-initial-phase-angle can also be used to determine the phase angle at arrival, $\gamma_2$.
+Similar to @eq:interplanetary-initial-true-anomaly, we can write the final phase angle in terms of the true anomalies of the planets:

 :::{math}
 :label: eq:interplanetary-final-true-anomaly
 \gamma_2 = \nu_{f,2} - \nu_{i,2}
 :::

-Plugging this relationship into Eq. {eq}`eq:interplanetary-initial-planet-arrival-true-anomaly`, subtracting $\nu_A$ from both sides, and using Eq. {eq}`eq:interplanetary-transfer-true-anomaly`, we find:
+Plugging this relationship into @eq:interplanetary-initial-planet-arrival-true-anomaly, subtracting $\nu_A$ from both sides, and using @eq:interplanetary-transfer-true-anomaly, we find:

 :::{math}
 :label: eq:interplanetary-final-phase-angle